Tips for Interacting with Persons Who Have Disabilities

-- Disability Services—Provides accommodations and support services within the resources of the University.
+- Disability Center—Provides accommodations and support services within the resources of the University.
 Assists college departments in providing access to services and programs in the most integrated setting possible.

 - TTY/TDD Phones—Check the campus accessibility map for locations of TTY/TDD phones.

 - Assessment and Consultation Clinic—Conducts fee-based LD and AD/HD assessments for students and others.
 Through a contract with the Missouri Division of Vocational Rehabilitation (MDVR), the Clinic also reviews all learning disability (LD) assessments done for clients or prospective clients of MDVR.

 - Counseling Center—Provides counseling to employees and students, including employee assistance, psychological counseling, and the like; works with many people who have disabilities.

 - Guidelines for event planning—Tips for planning accessible events.
 Covers locations, parking, providing notice of opportunity to request accommodations based on disability, interpreters, lodging accommodations and sample statements to include in event promotional materials, tickets and programs.

 Facilities and Housing